yoratoni/pyostra/README.md

 ### set_short() function
 This function allows you to reduce the log type length to 4 chars, it can be used if you have a lot of logs at the same time, for better readability.
+It uses the `shortName` string key inside a log type dict.
 ```py
 import pyostra